GenSpera: History

 In 1992, Professor John T. Isaacs of The Johns Hopkins School of Medicine in Baltimore, Maryland, was investigating ways to approach the treatment of slow-growing tumors and discovered they could be efficiently destroyed if intracellular calcium levels were raised significantly.
 He determined that the ideal agent for upsetting intracellular calcium levels was the novel chemical thapsigargin.
 He began collaborating with Dr. Soren Christensen, a natural products chemist, at the University of Copenhagen in Denmark, and the first scientist to isolate thapsigargin from the plant Thapsia garganica, a poisonous weed that grows wild in areas of the Mediterranean.
 The objective of the collaboration was to chemically alter thapsigargin to a derivative that could be linked to peptides, thus forming prodrugs to treat certain tumors.

 Drs.
 Isaacs and Christensen were joined in their research by Dr. Hans Lilja, now at the Memorial Sloan-Kettering Cancer Center in New York, and Dr. Samuel Denmeade, of the Johns Hopkins School of Medicine.
 Together the four co-inventors developed a technology platform in which the therapeutic component of all the compounds would remain the same, but the targeting peptide would change.
 Peptides would be selected that could only be "cut off" or cleaved by enzymes specific for certain tumors.

 In March 2016, CEO and CFO, Craig A. Dionne resigned and Peter E. Grebow was announced as interim CEO.
-On August 1, 2016 the company changed its name to Inspyr Therapeutics.
+On August 1, 2016 the company changed its name to Inspyr Therapeutics and began trading under NSPX.